highcharts/connectors-morningstar/docs/connectors/morningstar/screeners/investment-screener.md

 <!-- Links -->
 [Morningstar's Investment Screener API]: https://developer.morningstar.com/direct-web-services/documentation/api-reference/screener/investment-screener

-this connector is designed to be interacted with using some external buttons, that might filter data on the backend, provide pagiantion as well as sorting.
+This connector is designed to be interacted with using some external buttons, that might filter data on the backend, provide pagiantion as well as sorting.

 Here is an example of how to use the Investment Screener connector: